VISION

 We partner with Baltimore City Schools and Family League on the Community School strategy at five Community Schools–Highlandtown Elementary/Middle School #237, Highlandtown Elementary/Middle School #215, John Ruhrah Elementary/Middle School, Tench Tilghman Elementary/Middle School and William Paca Elementary School.
 We employ a full-time Community School Coordinator at each school who leverages partnerships and funding to reduce barriers to learning, improve family stability and support neighborhood revitalization.

 Targeted to our Community Schools is our Family Stability Program, which provides financial assistance and intensive case management to families at risk of losing their home to reduce destabilizing school transfers because of housing loss.
-Our Family Stability Program has helped over 100 families with more than 250 school-aged children.
+As of April 2024, our Family Stability Program has helped over 220 families with more than 480 school-aged children.

 Southeast CDC also buys and rehabs vacant and distressed homes to resell at affordable prices.
-Our acquisitions are targeted to the Ellwood Park and Baltimore Highlands neighborhoods.
+Our acquisitions are targeted to the Ellwood Park, McElderry Park, and Baltimore Highlands neighborhoods.
 See our latest completed home here.

 Our real estate holdings include 17 units of low income tax credit rental housing and 2 commercial buildings in Highlandtown.